W.E.B. Du Bois Papers, 1803-1999

 This unique collection of African American Newspapers contains a wealth of information about cultural life and history during the 19th century and is rich with first–hand reporting on the major events and issues of the day.

-Contains the full text of 1,200 plays by more than 100 playwrights from North America, English-speaking Africa, and the Caribbean, and "includes musical comedies, domestic dramas, folk dramas, history plays, anti-slavery plays, one-act plays, and other works."
+Contains the full text of more than 1,700 plays by more than 200 playwrights from North America, English-speaking Africa, the Caribbean, and other African diaspora countries.
+The collection includes musical comedies, domestic dramas, folk dramas, history plays, anti-slavery plays, one-act plays, and other works.

 Black Studies Center